Duurzame-Challenge/DuurzameScannerApi/README.md

     }
 }
 ```
-Get Alternatives for a Product
+## Get Alternatives for a Product
+This endpoint allows you to retrieve a list of alternatives for a specific product.

 URL: /api/product/{id}/alternatives
 Method: GET
 Response: